top of page

 • 1 min read

-Debt and political disaffection go hand-in-hand in France.
-In the summer of 2024, President Macron’s centrist Renaissance party did poorly in European elections.
+Tackling the high level of government deficits and debt levels go hand-in-hand with political disaffection in France.
+The last 12 months have seen little progress in braking this link.
+President Macron’s centrist Renaissance party did poorly in European elections in June 2024.
 Macron reacted with a snap general election, hoping it would strengthen his support, but the opposite was the case.
-Disaffection led to an almost equal three-way split between Marine Le Pen’s far-right National Rally (RN), the left-wing New Popular Front and a centrist grouping including Macron’s party.
-Michel Barnier, a veteran politician, failed to draw up a deficit-cutting budget that could secure broad parliamentary approval.
-That task now falls to Francois Bayrou, the new prime minister.
-Things have gone quiet...which is maybe a good thing.
+The result was an almost equal three-way split between Marine Le Pen’s far-right National Rally (RN), the left-wing New Popular Front and a centrist grouping including Macron’s.
+Michel Barnier, a veteran politician, was appointed prime minister but failed to draw up a deficit-cutting budget that could secure broad parliamentary approval.
+Francois Bayrou, the prime minister since Barnier resigned in December 2024, has had little success.
+Prospects for approval of a 2026 budget look dim and Bayrou faced a no confidence vote, triggered by his latest reform plans, in July 2025.

 © G20 Tracker, 2023-2025